ECCC-MSC/open-data/docs/msc-data/nwp_reps/readme_reps-datamart_en.md

 # Regional Ensemble Prediction System (REPS) Data in GRIB2 Format

-This page describes the [Regional Ensemble Prediction System](readme_reps_en.md) data available in GRIB2 format.
+This page describes [Regional Ensemble Prediction System](readme_reps_en.md) data available in GRIB2 format.

 ## Data location

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as it becomes available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

-The data is available using the HTTPS protocol and resides in a directory that is plainly accessible to a web browser.
-Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable GRIB2 file.
+This data is available using the HTTPS protocol and resides in a directory that is plainly accessible from a web browser.
+Visiting this directory with an interactive browser will yield a raw listing of links, each link being a downloadable GRIB2 file.

-The data can be accessed at the following URLs:
+This data can be accessed at the following URLs:

 * Polar-stereographic grid at 15km resolution: [https://dd.weather.gc.ca/ensemble/reps/15km/grib2/{EnsembleDataType}/{HH}/{hhh}](https://dd.weather.gc.ca/ensemble/reps/15km/grib2)
 * Rotated lat-lon grid at 10km resolution: [https://dd.meteo.gc.ca/ensemble/reps/10km/grib2/{HH}/{hhh}](https://dd.meteo.gc.ca/ensemble/reps/10km/grib2)